MartinMiles/awesome-sitecore/readme.md

 ## Media

+- [Autocropper](https://github.com/zkniebel/Autocropper) -  automatically generates cropped versions of an image, based on pre-defined dimensions and a specified origin, for use on responsive sites.
 - [Media-Framework-Brightcove-Edition](https://github.com/Sitecore/Media-Framework-Brightcove-Edition) - a Brightcove connector for Sitecore Media Framework.
 - [Youtube Integration module](https://github.com/ivansharamok/Youtube-Integration) - for those having a channel on YouTube and are looking at an easy way to show the videos on your site, the YouTube integration module might be what you are looking for.
 In the media library you have a YouTube folder and by typing the name of the channel, all the videos in that channel are now represented by an item and when you create a new video on your channel it automatically updates the channel in the media library.
 - [Shrink](https://github.com/robhabraken/shrink) -  gives you insight in the usage of your media librarysimilar to a disk usage statistics viewer for your hard drives, also shows you which items are actually being used and published, so you can easily find media items that unnecessarily take up space in your database and offers you multiple ways of cleaning up your media library!
+- [Dianoga](https://github.com/kamsar/Dianoga) - an automatic image optimizer for the Sitecore media library, reduced the size of your images served from Sitecore by 8-70%, completely automatically.
+When media images are requested, Dianoga automatically runs mozjpeg, PNGOptimizer, SVGO or WebP on the image data immediately after it is placed in the Sitecore media cache.

 ## ORM

 - [Glass.Mapper](https://github.com/mikeedwards83/Glass.Mapper) - Glass.Mapper has been the redevelopment of the very popular Glass.Sitecore.Mapper project.
 This project aims to create a more robust and more flexible solution that not only works with many different CMS's.
+- [TemplateModelHelper](https://github.com/lowedown/TemplateModelHelper) - Helper methods for working with generated Sitecore Template Models (Mapped through Glass.Mapper or other framework) wit a main goal is to make it easy for developers to query the Sitecore database using generated Template models.
 - [TDS-T4-Model-Generation](https://github.com/Sitecore/TDS-T4-Model-Generation) - T4 model generation for TDS
 - [Sitecore.CodeGenerator](https://github.com/ParTech/sitecore.codegenerator) - enerate Glass Mapper interfaces using T4 templates without TDS.
 - [Synthesis](https://github.com/blipson89/Synthesis) - an object mapping framework for Sitecore that enables developing more reliable and maintainable sites in less time than traditional Sitecore development.
 It is a strongly typed template object generator that is easily understandable for developers with either a Sitecore or traditional .NET background.
 It neatly integrates with Sitecore MVC (via the Synthesis.Mvc package) as a View rendering model provider and IoC dependency for controller renderings.